JeremiahLR/Temperance/README.md

-These Python programs are meant to accompany the journal article, "Towards a Computer Simulation of Virtue Ethics."
+These Python programs are meant to accompany the journal article, "Towards a Computer Simulation of Virtue Ethics" published in Open Philosophy.

+The article is available at https://www.degruyter.com/view/j/opphil.2019.2.issue-1/opphil-2019-0029/opphil-2019-0029.xml.

-temperance.py runs the simulation step by step as the user presses Enter.
+temperance.py runs the simulation step by step.

-temperance_automatic.py runs the simulation automatically through a given number of steps and then presents results in the form of plots.
+temperance_automatic.py runs the simulation automatically for a given number of steps and then presents results in the form of Matplotlib plots.